Flu-related deaths rise to 33 in Arkansas

 LITTLE ROCK, Ark.
-(KNWA) — A total of 33 influenza-related deaths have been reported in Arkansas this flu season, according to a weekly report from the Arkansas Department of Health on Wednesday.
+(KFTA) — A total of 33 influenza-related deaths have been reported in Arkansas this flu season, according to a weekly report from the Arkansas Department of Health on Wednesday.

 For week four, the ADH reported six more flu deaths in Arkansas and “Widespread” activity to the Centers for Disease Control and Prevention (CDC) for the geographic spread of influenza.